alpacaxander/omniglobe_update_suite/README.md

 2. Download/ install docker
    1. [Click here](https://store.docker.com/editions/community/docker-ce-desktop-windows).
    2. Select "Please login to download"
-   3. After loging in, scroll down and select "Get Docker CE for Windows (stable)"
+   3. After loging in, scroll down and select "Get Docker CE for Windows (stable)" (the download may take some time)
    4. On most browsers an option will pop up asking if you want to run/open/cancel.
 Select run.
-      If this does not pop up then find the download in the download folder, right click, and select run.
+      If this does not pop up then find the download in your download folder, right click, and select run.
    5. There will be a popup that asks if you want to allow docker to make changes to your device, select yes.
 3. Run
    1. After docker is installed, press the Windows icon/ Start Menu or the Search Windows button in the bottom left.